Giveth/giveth-dapp/CONTRIBUTING.md

 8. *Create a Pull Request*

-    At this point you should either have a forked repository with your issue fixes or you should have a properly labeled branch.
-Either way now is time to put in a PR.
+    At this point you should either have a forked repository with your issue fixes and it is time to put in a PR.
 Make sure that your PR has something like `addresses #26` or `closes #26` The most important thing is that it has the relevant issue number referenced in the body of the PR.

 9. *Make noise!*